 Building thermal envelope assemblies for buildings that are intended to comply with the code on a prescriptive basis in accordance with the compliance path described in Item 1 of Section C401.2.1 shall comply with the following:

 1. The opaque portions of the building thermal envelope shall comply with the specific insulation requirements of Section C402.2 and the thermal requirements of either the R-value-based method of Section C402.1.3; the U-, C- and F-factor-based method of Section C402.1.4; or the component performance alternative of Section C402.1.5.
-When Where the total area of the through penetrations from the through the-wall of mechanical equipment or equipment listed specified in Table C403.3.2(4) exceeds is greater than 1 percent of the opaque above-grade wall area, the building thermal envelope shall comply with C402.1.4.3 the U-, C- and F-factor-based method of Section C402.1.4.
+When Where the total area of the through penetrations from the through the-wall of mechanical equipment or equipment listed specified in Table C403.3.2(4) exceeds is greater than 2percent of the opaque above-grade wall area, the building thermal envelope shall comply with C402.1.4.3 the U-, C- and F-factor-based method of Section C402.1.4.

 2. Roof solar reflectance and thermal emittance shall comply with Section C402.3.